 It’s seriously one of the best bacon Crockpot recipes!

-*Reposts: Please note that this idea/post was originally posted to this website on 07/23/2016, but it was in great need of a refresh so it now is more user friendly/shareable and has a free printable recipe card.
+*Reposts: Please note that this recipe was originally posted to this website on 07/23/2016, but it was in great need of a refresh so it now is more user friendly/shareable & has a free printable recipe card.